 Old-Fashioned Pot Roast Recipe

-- 1 beef eye round roast (3 to 4 pounds)
+- 1 boneless beef chuck roast (about 3 pounds)

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.